FAQ

 • What do you mean by House Clearance

-This involves removing everything that is inside the property, including furniture, rubbish, and other hoarded items that the current property holder wish to remove.
+This involves removing everything that is inside the property, including furniture, rubbish, and other hoarded items.
 It may involve the use of skip(s) to manage the waste produced.

 Oftentimes, these jobs are measured in days, as each room needs to be first cleared, before it can then be deep cleaned, ready for it’s next occupant.